FlaSpaceInst/EZ-RASSOR/docs/README.rst

 CUSTOMIZED INSTALLATION
 -----------------------
-Before performing a custom installation, you will need to install `ROS manually`_.
+Before performing a custom installation, you'll need to install `ROS manually`_.
 You'll also want to install the `ROS build tools`_.

-The installation script's general syntax looks like this:
+Finally, you'll need to familiarize yourself with the installation script.
+The script's general syntax looks like this:
 ::
   sh install.sh <software> [arguments...]